Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 Izmir International Fair – September

-First held in 1931, this sprawling event is Turkey’s oldest trade show still running.
+First held in 1931, this sprawling event is Turkey’s oldest trade show, still running.
 Pavilion after pavilion offers taste tests, craft demos, and art displays.
 When the sun sets, the air fills with free concerts and street theater.

 Kirkpinar Oil Wrestling – Edirne (July)

-For hours of sluggish strategy, wrestlers in waistband-leather kispet, smeared with olive oil, lock grips.Beyond the mat there are parades, live folk bands, and stalls ladling tarator and yogurt over warm bread.
-UNESCO thought it so special they listed it as cultural heritage.
+For hours of sluggish strategy, wrestlers in waistband-leather kispet, smeared with olive oil, lock grips.
+Beyond the mat, there are parades, live folk bands, and stalls ladling tarator and yogurt over warm bread.
+UNESCO thought it so special that they listed it as cultural heritage.

 Nevruz – Eastern Turkey (March 21)

-When day and night finally balance, many people light huge bonfires and jump the flames.
+When day and night finally balance, many people light huge bonfires and jump into the flames.
 For Kurdish and Central Asian communities in particular, this symbolizes a fresh start.
 Drummers, storytellers, and children in bright skirts keep the party buzzing until dawn.

 FAQs: Festivals & Events in Turkey